zikula/core/src/lib/Zikula/Core/FilterUtil/docs/developers.md

 ## Implement FilterUtil ##

 Implementing FilterUtil is very easy.
-First get an instance of Doctrine2 querybuilder and initialise it with an entity.
+First get an instance of Doctrine2 query builder and initialise it with an entity.
 You can join other entities if you want to filter on their data.

     [php]
     $queryBuilder = $this->entityManager->createQueryBuilder();